LispCookbook/cl-cookbook/lispworks.md

 - [CAPI portable GUI toolkit](http://www.lispworks.com/documentation/lw61/CAPRM/html/capiref.htm): provides native look-and-feel on Windows, Cocoa, GTK+ and Motif.
   - comes with a graphical "Interface Builder" (think QtCreator).
 - [LispWorks for mobile runtime](http://www.lispworks.com/products/lw4mr.html), for Android and iOS,
-- optimized application delivery (LispWorks can ship lighter binaries than existing open-source implementations) and ability to deliver a dynamic library,
+- optimized application delivery: LispWorks can use a tree shaker to remove unused lisp code from the delivered applicatiion, thus shipping lighter binaries than existing open-source implementations. and ability to deliver a dynamic library,
 - a [Java interface](http://www.lispworks.com/documentation/lw71/LW/html/lw-113.htm), allowing to call from Lisp to Java or the other way around,
 - an Objective-C and Cocoa interface, with drag and drop and multi-touch support,
 - a Foreign Language Interface,
 - TCP/UDP sockets with SSL & IPv6 support,
-- multiprocessing, unicode support, and all other Common Lisp features, and all other LispWorks Enterprise features.
+- natived threads and symmetric multiprocessing, unicode support, and all other Common Lisp features, and all other LispWorks Enterprise features.

 And, of course, a built-in IDE.

+LispWorks was used in diverse areas in the industry.
+They maintain [a list of success stories](http://www.lispworks.com/success-stories/index.html).

 ### Free edition limitations